Kashmiri kani shawl weaver Shahnaz is threading the past with the future

 Won national award in 2017

-Their hard work paid off and in 2017 the couple won a national award for Kani shawl weaving, years after her father had won the prestigious award in 1965.
+Their hard work paid off and in 2017 the couple won a national award for Kani shawl weaving, years after her father had won the prestigious award.

 Unfortunately, Shahnaz, the eldest of seven siblings, could not study beyond Class 10 because of financial constraints.
 “I started weaving shawls straight out of school and helped with the finances.
 It was only after my younger siblings were married that I settled down,” she said.